spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/10-service-listings/2-postgresql-db.md

 For using a custom password, use the [base 64 encoder](https://www.base64encode.org/) to generate an encoded password and add to the basic information wizard.

-  * **Database Volume Size (GiB):** Select the volume as per the storage volume available in the cluster group and virtual clusters.
+  * **Database Volume Size (GiB):** Select the volume size for the database.
+Ensure you stay within the storage amount available in the cluster group and virtual clusters.

-  * **Version:**Select the version from the **Version** drop-down.
+  * **Version: **Select the version from the **Version** **drop-down Menu**.
 The following are the Palette supported PostgreSQL versions:

     * 14

-6. **Output Variables**: The output variables of this service layer that may be used in higher service layers, typically for connection purposes are:
+6. **Output Variables**:  **Output Variables**: The exposed output variables of this service layer that may be used in other service layers.
+These output variables are typically used for connectivity purposes:

   * The database service name must be passed on to the output variables for database connectivity to other app services.